aws/aws-cli/awscli/examples/ec2/describe-instances.rst

 For sample of output, see Example 1.

-For more information, see `Describing instances in a placement group <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#describe-instance-placement>`__ in the *Amazon EC2 Users Guide*.
+For more information, see `Describing instances in a placement group <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#describe-instance-placement>`__ in the *Amazon EC2 User Guide*.

 **Example 8: To display only instance and subnet IDs for all instances**

-The following ``describe-instances`` example uses the ``--query`` parameter to display only the instance and subnet IDs for all instances, in JSON format.
+The following ``describe-instances`` examples use the ``--query`` parameter to display only the instance and subnet IDs for all instances, in JSON format.

 Linux and macOS::